tomduck/pandoc-fignos/README.md

 *To install it with pip, you must use the `--pre` flag.  e.g.:*

 ~~~
-$ pip3 install --upgrade --pre pandoc-fignos
+$ pip install --upgrade --pre pandoc-fignos
 ~~~

 pandoc-fignos 1.0.0rc2
 ======================

-*pandoc-fignos* is a [pandoc] filter that extends the markdown document syntax for figure numbering and cross-referencing.
+*pandoc-fignos* is a [pandoc] filter that extends markdown for figure numbering and cross-referencing.

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).

 This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.0.4.
 It works under linux, Mac OS X and Windows.
-Older versions and other platforms can be supported on request.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].

-If you find pandoc-fignos useful, then please encourage further development by giving it a star [on GitHub].
+If you find pandoc-fignos useful, then please give it a star [on GitHub].

 See also: [pandoc-eqnos], [pandoc-tablenos]